OPT027: Anterior Segment - Clinical Examination and Management

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-This module aims to provide optometrists with detailed insight into anterior segment examination, imaging, diagnosis and management.
+This module aims to provide you with detailed insight into anterior segment examination, imaging, diagnosis and management.

 There will be illustrated reviews of the most commonly encountered anterior segment signs, discussions centred on differential diagnosis and clinical significance, as well as guidance on management strategies.
-Thereafter, the optometrist will be able to advise patients on their likely diagnosis and its implications.
+Thereafter, you will be able to advise patients on their likely diagnosis and its implications.

 |Credits||10 credits - CET points available|

 |Module tutors||Barbara Ryan|

 On completion of the module you should be able to: